 - ½ teaspoon adobo sauce

 For the Remaining ingredients:

 - ½ cup charred corn

-- Heat 1 tablespoon of oil in a large skillet over medium-high heat.
-Add onion, garlic, and chipotle in adobo, and cook, stirring often, until softened, about 3 minutes.
-Transfer onion mixture to a food processor and add black beans, lime juice, adobo sauce, season with salt and pepper.
+- In a large skillet over medium-high heat, add 1 tablespoon of oil.
+Add onion, garlic, and chipotle in adobo, and cook until softened, 3-4 minutes.
+Transfer the mixture into a food processor along with black beans, lime juice, adobo sauce, salt, and pepper.
 Process until smooth.